openplaces/heritrix-cassandra/README.rst

 urlColumnName 		url		Name of the column used to store the url.

 requestColumnName 	request		Name of the column used to store the request header.

+separateHeaders		false		Separate the HTTP response headers from the content.

+maximumContentSize	-1		Maximum size of the content string that will be saved.
+Anything larger will just not write to Cassandra. -1 indicates unlimited size.
 ======================  =============== =========